berthayes/cp-zeek/README.md

 # Streaming Zeek Events with Apache Kafka and ksqlDB

-This is customized version of the cp-all-in-one-community demo available here: https://github.com/confluentinc/cp-all-in-one/
+This is a customized version of the cp-all-in-one-community demo available here: https://github.com/confluentinc/cp-all-in-one/

-This version includes an additional image: [bertisondocker/zeek-tcpreplay-kafka](https://github.com/berthayes/zeek-tcpreplay-kafka) This Docker image automatically reads a packet capture saved to ```./pcaps/zeek_streamer``` using ```tcpreplay``` to stream the data to a ```dummy0``` network interface that is monitored by [Zeek](https://zeek.org) which streams all of its output to Apache Kafka in real time.
+This version includes an additional image: [bertisondocker/zeek-tcpreplay-kafka](https://github.com/berthayes/zeek-tcpreplay-kafka) This Docker image automatically reads a packet capture saved to ```./pcaps/zeek_streamer.pcap``` using ```tcpreplay``` to stream the data to a ```dummy0``` network interface that is monitored by [Zeek](https://zeek.org) which streams all of its output to Apache Kafka in real time.

 This version does NOT include Connect.